zedl3all/Your-Toys/README.md

-# Your-Toys Project#HAZARD
+# Your-Toys Project #HAZARD 🧸🔥

-## ⚠️ Warning
-This is a development branch maintained by Pao 112.
-Please review the code carefully before use.

-## Overview
+## Overview 📋
-Separate login from user and employee with selective button.
+Your-Toys is a toy management and retail platform that helps you organize, track, and manage your toy inventory efficiently.

-## Plan
+## Features ✨
-- add table products
-- preview products list ex. standee, pillow
-- preview a product page with description and review
-- preview able to select/custom a product ex. heigh, wide, add a picture to product
+- Product management system
+- Category organization
+- User authentication
+- Sales tracking and reporting
+- Responsive design

-## Installation
+## Installation 🚀
 To set up the project locally, follow these steps:

 1. Clone the repository: